-The first idea of a language designed to improve human collective intelligence in a digital world is expressed in Pierre Levy’s book Collective Intelligence (first published in french in 1994).
+The first idea of a language designed to improve human collective intelligence in a digital world is expressed in Pierre Levy’s book Collective Intelligence (first published in French in 1994).

-The Canada Research Chair in Collective Intelligence
+The Canada Research Chair in Collective Intelligence, 2002-2016

-Since 2016, the prototype has been developed under the leadership of Louis van Beurden, Eng.
-He had a major impact on the design and programming of the back end.
+Since 2016, the prototype has been developed under the leadership of Louis van Beurden, Eng. who had a major impact on the design and programming of the IEML editor prototype.

 Since 2019, IEML’s development has benefited from the volunteer contributions of Vincent Letard, Ph.D. in AI (specialist in automatic reasoning and ML practitioner) and David Alfonso (computational linguist, ontologist, ML practitioner).